ekerstein/ghostgraphs/README.md

 Statistics for websites using Ghost, the best platform for blogging.
 Learn more at [Ghost.org](https://ghost.org).

 ## Development
-The website uses Flask (a python framework) on Heroku.
+The website uses Flask (a python framework) and is hosted on Heroku.

 ## Setup
 1. Install and setup virtual environment